-Sony’s PlayStation 4 has won the 8th generation console war, there’s no doubt about that.
-It’s affordability, coupled with superior marketing and the reputation that follows the PlayStation brand, helped the PlayStation 4 come out on top and ultimately beat the Xbox One.
+Sony’s PlayStation 4 has won the 8th generation console war.
+There’s no doubt about that.
+It’s affordability, paired with superior marketing and the reputation that follows the PlayStation brand, helped the PlayStation 4 come out on top and ultimately beat the Xbox One.

-However, there’s another key reason why the PlayStation 4 sold so many units, and that would be its superb selection of exclusive titles.
+However, there’s another critical reason why the PlayStation 4 sold so many units, and that would be its superb selection of exclusive titles.

 In this article, we’ll be listing some of the best PlayStation 4 exclusive games that helped define the fourth iteration of Sony’s famous console, as well as some that are yet to come out in the console’s twilight years, now that the PlayStation 5 is on the horizon.